Basic Personal Amount

 Home Buyer’s Plan

 The Home Buyer’s Plan allows a taxpayer to borrow funds temporarily from an existing RRSP to buy a house as long as neither spouse/common-law partner has owned a home in the last 5 years.
-The maximum amount that can be withdrawn tax-free is $25,000 per individual before March 19, 2019 and $35,000 per individual after March 19, 2019.
-Both spouses may withdraw for a total maximum of $50,000/$70,000 (depending on the withdrawal date).
+The maximum amount that can be withdrawn tax-free is $25,000 per individual before March 19, 2019, $35,000 per individual between March 19, 2019 and April 15, 2024 and $60,000 for withdrawals after April 16, 2024.
+Both spouses may withdraw for a total maximum of $50,000/$70,000/$120,000 (depending on the withdrawal date).
 This RRSP loan must be repaid within 15 years, beginning on the 2nd year following the year of withdrawal (minimum payment of 1/15 of the original withdrawn amount per year) and unlike regular RRSP contributions, the amount of the payment is not deductible from income.
 The taxpayer may participate in the Home Buyer’s Plan in conjunction with the Lifelong Learning Plan (see below).

 The temporary flat rate method and the simplified T2200S methods for claiming home office expenses are discontinued for tax year 2023.
 For tax year 2024 and future, employers must complete and sign the T2200 form and provide a copy to the employee if the employee chooses to deducted expenses from their income.
 These expenses can include work-space-in-the-home expenses, vehicle expenses, and a variety of other expenses.